 Spread the cooled applesauce in center of the phyllo stack, leaving a 2-inch border, then top sauce with the sliced apples in a nice pattern, mounding slightly.
 Dot with the butter.

 Turn the corners of the phyllo over to form an octagon.
 Press flat.
 Fold the pastry edge over the filling to form a rim, pleating the dough as necessary.
 Brush the top of the pastry rim with a last bit of ghee, then sprinkle the crust and filling with sugar.

-Bake the galette in middle of oven until the pastry is golden and the apples are tender, about 20-22 minutes.
+Bake the galette in middle of oven until the pastry is golden and the apples are tender, about 20 to 22 minutes.
 Remove from oven.

-Melt the apple jelly in the microwave on HIGH for 20-30 seconds, then gently brush on the galette (you don’t want to break the phyllo crust).
+Melt the apple jelly in the microwave on HIGH for 20 to 30 seconds, then gently brush on the galette (you don’t want to break the phyllo crust).
 Allow the galette to cool on the Silpat until room temperature.